The Complete Guide To Finding An Online Merchant Account

 Table of Contents

-So, why include this middleman at all?
-Wouldn’t it be easier to simply accept credit and debit card payments directly and get the funds deposited directly into your business bank account?
+Why include this middleman at all?
+Wouldn’t it be easier to simply accept credit and debit card payments and get the funds deposited directly into your business bank account?

 Unfortunately, credit card processing doesn’t work that way.
-When your customer pays you, the transaction ultimately still involves two other major parties: the issuing bank (which grants the customer cards and is responsible for collecting any payments from the customer) and the acquiring bank (which requests and then collects payments from the issuing bank and then releases them to the merchant).
-Because the payment process is so complicated — the acquiring bank has to ask for the funds from the issuing bank, which has to verify that the customer has those funds available and then transfer them — the merchant account essentially functions as a holding space or even as a sort of line of credit.
+When your customer pays you, the transaction ultimately still involves two other major parties.
+One is the issuing bank, which grants the customer cards and is responsible for collecting any payments from the customer.
+The other is the acquiring bank, which requests and collects payments from the issuing bank and then releases them to the merchant.
+The acquiring bank has to ask for the funds from the issuing bank, which has to verify that the customer has those funds available and then transfer them, making for a complicated payment process.
+The merchant account essentially functions as a holding space during this process or even as a sort of line of credit.

 Merchant Account VS Third-Party Processor

-When selecting a service to process your customers’ card payments, you’ll be choosing from between two different categories of services: direct processors (the providers of merchant accounts like the kind described above) and third-party processors (also called aggregators) like PayPal, Stripe, and Square.
+Selecting a payment processor means choosing between two different categories of providers: direct processors (the providers of merchant accounts like the kind described above) and third-party processors (also called aggregators or payment service providers), such as PayPal, Stripe, and Square.

-Setting up an account with a third-party processor is simpler and less time-consuming than setting up a merchant account.
-This is because third party processors don’t set you up with your own unique merchant account.
-Instead, the third-party processor aggregates all of its merchants into one enormous merchant account.
+Setting up an account with a third-party processor is simpler and quicker than setting up an internet merchant account.
+That’s because third-party processors aggregate all their merchants into one huge merchant account instead of giving each merchant their own account.

-What do these differences mean for you, the merchant?
-For starters, the merchant accounts offered by direct processors typically provide you with a higher level of account stability.
-This is due to the extensive underwriting and risk assessment you have to undergo to get your merchant account.
-With third party processors, you are subjected to very little underwriting beforehand.
+This means that merchant accounts offered by direct processors typically provide you with a higher level of account stability.
+This is due to the extensive underwriting and risk assessment you undergo to get your merchant account.
+With third-party processors, you undergo very little underwriting beforehand.
 Therefore, the processor scrutinizes your activities much more intensely, making it more likely that you’ll experience an account hold or termination.

-The flip side of this is the cost advantage of third party processors.
-These services typically feature flat-rate pricing and pay-as-you-go agreements.
-There are few (if any) monthly or annual fees to pay, and you don’t need to meet a monthly minimum in card transactions, making it easy to start taking credit card payments with no established business history.
+The flip side of this is the cost advantage of third-party processors, which typically offer flat-rate pricing and pay-as-you-go agreements.
+There are few (if any) monthly or annual fees to pay, and you don’t need to meet a monthly minimum in card transactions, making it easy to start taking card payments with no business history.

-With direct processors, you’ll be paying monthly and potentially annual fees, you’ll need to be processing at least $5,000 to $10,000 per month in card transactions, and the pricing is not normally flat-rate — your rates may vary depending on the nature of your business model and your industry.
+With direct processors, you’ll be paying monthly and potentially annual fees, you’ll need to be processing at least $5K-$10K per month in card transactions, and the pricing is not normally flat-rate — your rates may vary depending on your business model and industry.
 Many merchant accounts still require you to sign a multi-year contract.
-(That said, many of the best processors in the industry have done away with these 3-year contracts and early termination fees in favor of month-to-month agreements, and we recommend that you not settle for a multi-year contract until you’ve explored all your options.)
-Still, above that $10,000/month mark, merchant accounts do offer cost savings and as your volume increases you’ll qualify for even more discounts.
+Still, above that $10,000/month mark, merchant accounts do offer cost savings, and as your volume increases, you’ll qualify for even more discounts.

 For more on third-party processors and how they stack up against traditional merchant accounts, check out these articles: